enthought/traits-futures/docs/source/guide/contexts.rst

             traits_executor.stop()
             context.close()

-Here's a complete TraitsUI example that makes use of this.
+Here's a :download:`complete TraitsUI example
+<examples/background_processes.py>` that makes use of this.

 .. literalinclude:: examples/background_processes.py
    :start-after: Thanks for using Enthought